JaimeGSandoval/wicked-sales-js/README.md

 # bonsai-depot
-A full stack mobile responsive React and Node.js shopping cart application focused on bonsai trees and tools.
+A full stack mobile responsive React.js and Node.js shopping cart application focused on bonsai trees and tools.

 ## Technologies Used
 - React.js